Worrying facts from 'The Precipice'

 Suppose you thought it equally likely the value of reducing risk was ten times as important as the basic model suggests, or a tenth as important.
 The average of these is not one times as important: it is 5.05 times as important.

-Again, strongly recommended; but not remotely comforting.
+Again, strongly recommended; but not at all comforting.

 The Precipice and the Land Beyond - Hilary Paynter